qtechdev/devlog/cellular/index.md

 The complexity of a given automata can be increased by giving each cell more than two states and supplying a rule set that takes that into account.

+## different rules
+While the rules for the `elementary cellular automata` are based on specific configurations, a `totalistic cellular automata` instead focuses on the total number of active cells.

 ## Conway's Life
 This concept is more well known as John Conway's game of life; a 2D automata where the rules for each cell are based on population count rather than a